sr39/gizmo-debug/scripts/gizmo_documentation.md

 These factors all relate to the popular sub-grid model for star formation and feedback originally developed by Springel & Hernquist, MNRAS, 2003, 339, 289.
 We point the interested reader to that paper for the detailed description.
 This replaces explicit resolution of a multi-phase ISM (as well as any cooling below ~10^4 K) with a stiff "effective equation of state" for gas above some modest density, motivated by a McKee & Ostriker-like analytic toy model for a two-phase ISM.
 This also includes sub-grid "decoupled" winds: essentially, for every unit mass stars formed, some proportional mass is forced out of the galaxy at a fixed velocity or at the escape velocity (depending on compile flags), with the "mass loading" set by hand.
 This is the model used in GADGET-2/3 and AREPO, and in many major simulation projects ("Illustris", "OWLS", "Eagle", the Oppenheimer & Dave IGM studies, and more).

 **MaxSfrTimescale**: This controls the normalization of the SFR.
-This specifically normalizes the SFR timescale at the threshold density for SF, so effectively determines the efficiency per free-fall time
+This specifically normalizes the SFR timescale at the threshold density for SF, so effectively determines the efficiency per free-fall time.
+Make sure you match this parameter to your choices for things like the critical density for star formation, in order to control the star formation rate at the level you actually intend to set it.

 **TempSupernova**/**TempClouds**/**FactorSN**/**FactorEVP**: These control the sub-grid analytic model assumptions about the two-phase medium (temperature of "hot phase" gas, "cold clouds", SNe coupling efficiency, and "evaporation" respectively): see the sub-grid model methods paper for details.
 Ultimately, these parameters control the exact "stiffness" of the sub-grid equation of state (its effective polytropic index) and the normalization/slope of the Kennicutt law (which is set explicitly by these parameters when the sub-grid models are used).
+The values above are plausible defaults, but users should experiment to see how this modifies the resulting EOS.

 **FactorForSofterEQS**: Interpolation factor between the "full" or "stiff" Springel & Hernquist effective equation of state and a simple isothermal (10^4 K) equation of state.
-Set=1 for the S+H effective EOS, =0 for the isothermal case; the interpolation is linear in pressure (at fixed density) in between.
+Set=1 for the S+H effective EOS, =0 for the isothermal case; the interpolation is linear in pressure (at fixed density) in between (so if the 'subgrid' EOS has pressure $P_{\rm subgrid}=100$, and the isothermal eos $P_{\rm iso}=1$, then the interpolated EOS with $q_{\rm eos}=$`FactorForSofterEQS`$=0.25$ will have $P_{\rm effective}=q_{\rm eos}\,P_{\rm subgrid} + (1-q_{\rm eos})\,P_{\rm iso} = 25.75$.

 **WindEfficiency**: Assumed wind mass-loading.
-The winds are made of particles/cells "kicked" stochastically, at a rate $\dot{M}_{\rm wind} = \epsilon\,\dot{M}_{\ast}$ where $\epsilon=$ WindEfficiency.
+The winds are made of particles/cells "kicked" stochastically, at a rate $\dot{M}_{\rm wind} = \epsilon\,\dot{M}_{\ast}$ where $\epsilon=$`WindEfficiency`.

 **WindEnergyFraction**: Fraction of SNe energy (time and stellar-mass integrated over the IMF and all ages of stellar populations) coupled in the winds.
 This sets the wind "kick" velocities.
+Test this to determine the launch velocity, the default assumes a Chabrier IMF with a standard $10^{51}$ ergs per SNe.

 **WindFreeTravelMaxTime**: Maximum assumed "free travel time" for the wind in units of the Hubble time at the current simulation redshift.
 If this is >0, the winds are "decoupled" (not allowed to interact via hydrodynamics) until they reach this time or WindFreeTravelLength.
-This is the standard in e.g. Illustris; for the model used in OWLs, set this =0 (no streaming) and boost the WindEnergyFraction.
+This is the standard in e.g. Illustris; for the assumption used in the OWLs/EAGLE simulations, set this =0 (no streaming) and boost the WindEnergyFraction instead.

 **WindFreeTravelDensFac**: Winds will free-stream until they reach a density equal to this times the critical density at which SF is allowed.
 Set equal to zero to ignore (or some high value to always trigger it).